What is a LIRP?

 In the past we have seen whole life insurance, variable universal life insurance and current assumption universal life insurance used as LIRP vehicles.
-Our recommendation is to use an indexed universal life insurance policy from a company with quality products that are structured properly to minimize expenses and maximize cash value and tax-free income.
+Our recommendation is to use an indexed universal life insurance policy from a company with quality products that are structured properly to minimize expenses and maximize cash value so that it will create as much tax-free income as possible.